RaymondNimalan/valorantstats/README.md

-# Welcome to my Valorant web application!
+# Welcome to my Valorant Web Application!

 Check out all the different agents, maps, and weapons in Valorant!
 Valorant is a 5v5 first person shooter video game made by Riot Games.
 This app utilizes the Riot API to pull information about the game.